-Pursuant to 28 U.S.C. § 2101(c) and Rule 13.5 of the Rules of this Court, Applicant Brandon Phillips respectfully requests that the time to file a petition for writ of certiorari in this matter be extended by 30 days, to and including May 28, 2025.
+Pursuant to 28 U.S.C. § 2101(c) and Rule 13.5 of the Rules of this Court, Applicant Brandon Phillips respectfully requests that the time to file a petition for writ of certiorari in this matter be extended by an additional 21 days, to and including June 18, 2025.

 The Eighth Circuit entered its judgment and issued an opinion in support of the judgment on December 23, 2024.
 Mr. Phillips timely petitioned for rehearing or rehearing en banc on January 6, 2025.
 The Eighth Circuit denied the petition on January 28, 2025.
-Unless extended, the time for filing a petition for writ of certiorari will expire on April 28, 2025.
+On April 21, Justice Kavanaugh extended the time for filing a petition to May 28, 2025.
 This Application is filed more than ten days prior to that date.